joshcamas/unity-ragdoll-culler/README.md

 # unity-ragdoll-culler
-A simple component that makes culling ragdolls possible
+A simple component that makes culling ragdolls possible, as well as very performant!

 ## How it works